mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-25-drawing-textures.md

 I use the same technique but with a light orange color to draw in brick highlights and accentuate the cracks.

-{% figure caption:"Drawing subtle highlights on each brick using a light orange color." class:"half" %}
+{% figure caption:"Drawing subtle highlights on each brick using a light orange color." class:"gallery-2-col" %}
 ![Screenshot of brick highlight color](/assets/images/paper-53-bricks-highlight-mix.jpg) ![Screenshot of adding brick highlights](/assets/images/paper-53-bricks-pencil-highlight.jpg)
 {% endfigure %}